 3 – Considering Reserves: Yes, No, Not Yet!

 Choices that arrive quickly often evoke an automatic response.
 For most, that response is yes.
 Answering yes automatically can mean overpromising or becoming overcommitted or overwhelmed (see this blog).
 But the solution to a habitual yes isn’t just to automatically say no.

 If you’ve explored items 1 and 2 on this list—defining what’s important and knowing when to choose—you can apply another standard for saying yes.

 Here, we consider three reserves: Do I have a reserve of a) time, b) energy, or b) finances?
-Considering these reserves suggests we have the time, energy, or finances to expend.
+Considering these reserves discerns whether we have the time, energy, or finances to expend.
 Paradoxically, building these reserves requires saying no to other choices that may deplete our reserves.

 Also, consider that some choices are clearly no right now, while others may be a yes later.
 This is where we employ not yet: choosing two marshmallows later rather than one now.

 I use not yet for two reasons: first, to evaluate any yes I want to consider.
 I examine my reserves and choose either yes or no. Second, I choose not yet if the merit of an idea arrives before it is timely.
 Not yet offers me the freedom to hold off on an item until it ripens, perhaps next month, quarter, or year.

 Signing up for a new learning program may be a good choice, but it may not be for me right now.
 A wiser choice comes from examining my reserves to guide me in choosing not yet.

 Adding not yet to your toolkit will support you in becoming a discerning “chooser” to a more effective yes.
 It also allows you to manage reserves that strengthen your self-care and cultivate sustainable practices that evolve beyond reflexive whims or scarcity.

 4 – Binary vs. Alternatives